Real Madrid defender Coentrao joins Sporting on loan

-MADRID Real Madrid's full back Fabio Coentrao has joined Sporting in his native Portugal on a one-year loan from the Spanish club.
+MADRID (Reuters) - Real Madrid's full back Fabio Coentrao has joined Sporting in his native Portugal on a one-year loan from the Spanish club.

 "I’m very happy to have the chance to play at this great club," he said on Twitter.